AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 DPO, on the other hand, constructs an implicit reward function by comparing the model's output logits for each token with the "chosen" and "rejected" tokens.
 The objective is to maximize the output logits similarity to the chosen tokens and minimize similarity to the rejected tokens.
 To prevent "reward hacking" leading to nonsensical outputs, an additional KL-divergence term (controlled by a \beta parameter) is added to the loss function to limit divergence from the base model.
+Additionally, we implement a negative log-likelihood (NLL) term to weight the model towards maximizing the likelihood of the chosen response, rather than simply maximizing the marginal reward, as proposed here (https://arxiv.org/pdf/2404.19733).
+The NLL term is controlled by a \alpha parameter, and is set to 1.0 by default.
+The NLL term has been shown to be crucial to DPO performance by preventing a common failure mode of the likelihoods of both rejected and chosen responses decreasing.

 Both methods make use of Low Rank Adaptation (LoRA) to fine-tune the LLM, a technique that allows for fine-tuning the LLM with a small number of parameters.
 Recent work has shown this to be just as effective as full fine-tuning (in which every parameter of the base model is updated), but much more compute efficient (https://thinkingmachines.ai/blog/lora/).